 Affirmative Defense of “Safely Off The Roadway”

-Get The Best Possible Defense For Your Physical Control Case
+Get The Best Possible Defense Attorney For Your Physical Control Case

 If you are facing a Driving Under the Influence (DUI) or Physical Control charge in the State of Washington, you may be eligible to enter a rigorous but rewarding treatment plan commonly known as a Deferred Prosecution.
 A successful Deferred Prosecution ends with the current charge(s) being dismissed, but not everyone is eligible to enter…